neo-project/docs/en-us/node/api/sendrawtransaction.md

 Response Description:

-When the result is true that the current transaction broadcast success.
+When the result is true, the current transaction has been successfully broadcasted to the network.

-When result is false, the current transaction broadcast failure, the reasons may have a double cost, incomplete signature and so on.
+When result is false, the current transaction has failed to broadcast.
+There are many reasons for this, such as double spend, incomplete signature, etc.

-In this example, a confirmed transaction was broadcast, because the double cost so the broadcast failed.
+In this example, a confirmed transaction was already broadcasted, so the second broadcast failed due to double spend.